IDoCodingStuffs/python-doodles/freeform-log.md

 ### 12 PM
 Yep, yet again paying the tech debt of laziness lol.
 I think I finished fixing the per-image set though

+### 6 PM
+Well it is still not training.
+So back to the CNN-LSTM approach, which is much better proven.